At Christmas time, the living room really is the heart of the whole festive experience.

 Paper over those cracks

 Another way to liven up boring walls is to add new wallpaper.
-With our Graham & Brown range, many of the fabulous designs come with Paste-the-Wall technology, which means you don't need a pasting table.
+With our superb wallpaper range, many of the fabulous designs from Fine Decor and Graham & Brown come with Paste-the-Wall technology, which means you don't need a pasting table.
 Simply add your paste to the wall, stick and rehang as necessary.
 It takes a quarter the time of regular wallpapering, giving you more time to plan for the big day!

 Further festive ideas